universal-ctags/ctags/docs/optlib.rst

 ......................................................................

 Please, consider submitting your well written optlib parser to Universal-ctags.
-Your *.ctags* is treasure and can be shared as a first class software component in universal-ctags.
+Your *.ctags* is a treasure and can be shared as a first class software component in Universal-ctags.

 Pull-requests are welcome.